Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

-In the coupling of reverse $\SLE_\kappa(\wt{\rho})$ with the GFF described in Theorem~\ref{thm::reverse_coupling}, the collision times of $W$ and $V$ correspond to the instances of time when new quantum surfaces are added to the big surface.
-Roughly speaking, the reason that the surfaces in $\h \setminus \eta$ which are to the right of $\eta$ have a Poissonian law is that the structure of a newly zipped in surface (in an infinitesimal amount of time after it is added to the big surface) is determined by the values of the GFF in an infinitesimal region and the conditional law of the GFF given its values in a very small region will be very close to the law of the unconditioned field (see e.g., Lemma~\ref{lem::sigma_algebra_is_trivial}).
-This idea is sketched in Figure~\ref{fig::cuttingslekr}.
-The idea of how to obtain the form of the Poissonian law is illustrated in Figure~\ref{fig::smallexcursiontostrip}.
+In the coupling of reverse $\SLE_\kappa(\wt{\rho})$ with the GFF described in Theorem~\ref{thm::reverse_coupling}, the collision times of $\wt{W}$ and $\wt{V}$ correspond to the instances of time when new quantum surfaces are added to the big surface (i.e., the surface parameterized by $\h$).
+This is because when one performs the forward Loewner flow, these times correspond to collision times of the path with the boundary.
+Roughly speaking, the reason that the surfaces in $\h \setminus \eta$ which are to the right of~$\eta$ in Theorem~\ref{thm::skinny_wedge_bubble_structure} have a Poissonian law is that the structure of a newly zipped in surface (in an infinitesimal amount of time after it is added to the big surface) is determined by the values of the GFF in an infinitesimal region and the conditional law of the GFF given its values in a very small region will be very close to the law of the unconditioned field (see e.g., Lemma~\ref{lem::sigma_algebra_is_trivial}).
+This tells us that the quantum surfaces to the right of $\eta$ should be independent of each other.
+See Figure~\ref{fig::cuttingslekr} for an illustration of this and Figure~\ref{fig::smallexcursiontostrip} for an illustration of how to obtain the form of the Poissonian law.

+We now proceed to the details of the proof of Theorem~\ref{thm::skinny_wedge_bubble_structure}.
+The remainder of this section is structured as follows.
+We will first define a collection of stopping times that serve to restrict our attention to ``large'' bubbles.
+We will then study the quantum surface structure of these bubbles.
+As we will see, it will be convenient to use $\strip$ as the underlying domain on which we will parameterize them.
+The first step is Proposition~\ref{prop::line_average_law}, which will determine the form of the projection of the field which describes such a bubble onto $\CH_1(\strip)$ (with fixed additive constant).
+This, in turn, will determine the form of the Poisson law (see Figure~\ref{fig::smallexcursiontostrip}).
+The second step is to control the dependency structure between the bubbles, which will be carried out primarily in Lemma~\ref{lem::harmonic_converges}.

 In the proof, it will be useful to be able to keep track of the fields which arise when zipping and unzipping using a common probability space.
 This is the purpose of the following lemma.